-If a student requests accommodations for a disability but has not provided the instructor with a letter from SSD, the instructor should refer the student to SSD immediately.
+If a student requests accommodations for a disability but has not provided the instructor with a letter from SSD, the instructor should request an Accommodation Letter or refer the student to SSD if they are not already registered.
 If the disability is visible (use of a wheelchair, hearing aids, service dog, etc.) and the requested accommodation is obviously appropriate, the faculty member should provide the accommodation while the student is in the process of registering with SSD.
 See Making a Referral to SSD for tips on how to connect students with services.

 | Back to top |

 Questions or Concerns About How to Provide an Accommodation?